 - 5-hour battery life

-Our second-best pick is the Dell Gaming Laptop, which is engineered with the demanding needs of a serious gamer.
+Our second-best pick for the best laptops for Minecraft is the Dell Gaming Laptop, which is engineered with the demanding needs of a serious gamer.
 It’s a graphically superior laptop that brings you the most powerful graphics cards and the latest processors to make for an intense and realistic gaming experience.

 It also features a 15-inch screen that offers a wide view and full HD resolution, in-plane switching, an anti-glare display, along front-firing speakers that really bring the noise with the Waves MaxxPro audio.